paitiewfrance/paitiewfrance.github.io/tour-provence/the-french-riviera-by-the-seaside.md

 The scenary of this small island, under pine trees, vineyards, blue sky and ocean,  will offer you fine photo opportunities.

 We will head on to Antibes for checkin.
-Dinner and night in Antibes
+Dinner and night in Antibes.

 ### Day 7:  Antibes - Biot - Saint-Paul-de-Vence - Nice